igupansini/data-structures-algorithms-java/README.md

 2. Compares the current element with the previous ones and inserts it in the correct position, shifting the larger ones forward.
 3. Repeat until the end of the array.

+### selection sort
+Selection Sort is a simple sorting algorithm.
+It works like this:

+1. Iterates through the array and finds the smallest element.
+2. It swaps this smallest element with the first element of the array.
+3. It repeats the process for the rest of the array (ignoring the first element already sorted).
+4. It continues until the entire array is sorted.

+Each iteration, the smallest element of the unsorted part is moved to the correct position.
+The algorithm has O(n²) complexity because it uses two nested loops.